arjunpur/motionperception/README.md

 ## 7. Expected Results

 - **Switching Observer**:
-    - Should yield **bimodal** distributions of reported directions when the true motion direction diverges from the prior’s mean *and* the sensory evidence is low/moderate reliability.
+    - Should yield **bimodal** distributions of reported directions when the true motion direction diverges from the prior's mean *and* the sensory evidence is low/moderate reliability.
     - As coherence increases, it should rely more consistently on the true motion direction.
 - **Multi-Accumulator**:
     - With a prior bias, you may see a shift in the probability of choosing certain directions.
-    - You typically get a single “winning accumulator” but can see how often the prior-favored accumulator wins under low vs. high coherence.
+    - You typically get a single "winning accumulator" but can see how often the prior-favored accumulator wins under low vs. high coherence.
 - **Comparison**:
-    - Does the multi-accumulator also produce discrete “switches” or a more graded pattern of decisions?
+    - Does the multi-accumulator also produce discrete "switches" or a more graded pattern of decisions?
     - Are there conditions where the two models behave similarly in average accuracy but differ in the shape of the distribution of chosen directions?

 ---

 ## 8. Future Extensions

-1. **Continuous Angles**: Move beyond discrete directions, implementing a continuous race or “map” of accumulators.
+1. **Continuous Angles**: Move beyond discrete directions, implementing a continuous race or "map" of accumulators.
 2. **Parameter Fitting**: Fit the models to actual human data (if available) to see which better explains the distribution of estimates.
 3. **Neural Implementation**: Replace the single-likelihood readout with a more biologically detailed neural network model or hierarchical Bayesian approach.
 4. **Reaction Time Analysis**: Compare predicted RT distributions from the multi-accumulator approach to behavioral RT data.